bitwizeshift/bitwizeshift.github.io/content/posts/2021-02-26/creating-a-fast-and-efficient-delegate-type-3.md

 title: "Creating a Fast and Efficient Delegate Type (Part 3)"
 date: 2021-02-26T22:19:51-05:00
 draft: false
-tags: [performance, optimizing, templates, delegate, c++17]
+tags: [performance, optimizing, templates, delegate]
-categories: [intermediate-templates, tutorial]
+categories: [intermediate-templates, tutorial, c++17]
 ---

 **This is part 3 of a 3 part series.**